| | |

 Tyrone Fields

 After a successful career as a financial analyst and social worker, Tyrone was elected in 2018 to the Pātaka o Rākaihautū Banks Peninsula Community Board.
+In 2022 he was elected as the Christchurch City Councillor for the Banks Peninsula ward.
 His family has lived on Banks Peninsula for generations.

 Michael Laing